Pshowo/Pshowo/README.md

   - :door: [Password hacker](https://github.com/Pshowo/password-hacker) [Python]
     * Connecting to a server using the socket module
   - :computer: [TCP Scanner](https://github.com/Pshowo/tcp-scanner) [Python]
+    * Tools to find devices on the network.

 :globe_with_meridians: Website Projects: